Focus ring contrast

 The Hue Codex focus ring contrast tool checks a proposed focus ring color against the two colors it commonly touches: the page background around the component and the component fill inside the outline.

-The preview shows a focused button using your page, component, and ring colors.
-The result panel reports ring versus page contrast, ring versus component contrast, and a 3:1 UI contrast target so you can document the focus state clearly.
+The preview shows focused buttons, inputs, card actions, and links using your page, component, and ring colors.
+The result panel reports ring versus page contrast, ring versus component contrast, the weakest edge, ring geometry, and a 3:1 UI contrast target so you can document the focus state clearly.

 Focus ring contrast is the visual difference between a focus indicator and the adjacent colors around it, such as the page background and the focused component surface.